Master of Science (M.S.) Major in Chemistry

 CHEM 5396A.
 Materials Chemistry.

-This course covers chemistry of the synthesis, structure, and properties of materials, including nanomaterials, and inorganic, organic and hybrid materials.
-An overview of solid-state chemistry and the principles and theory of sol-gel chemistry and materials characterization methods will be provided.
+This course examines principles of the chemistry of the synthesis, structure, and properties of materials, including nanomaterials, and inorganic, organic and hybrid materials.
+Key concepts covered in the course include structure and bonding in solids, material synthesis and processing, sol-gel chemistry, materials characterization methods, and electrical, electrochemical and optical properties of materials.
 Current topics and trends in materials chemistry and applications of materials in energy, electronics, and healthcare will be covered.
-Students will complete an independent report on synthesis, structure and properties of a material.
+Students will be equipped with a foundation for advanced coursework and/or research in the field of materials chemistry.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.